Come Play with Me (2021 film)

 Come Play with Me (Juega Conmigo) is a 2021 Mexican supernatural horror film directed by Adrián García Bogliano.
 The film's plot follows Sofi, a young nanny who must confront an evil demon named Mormo in order to save the children she takes care of.

-The film was originally released in Mexico on March 11, 2021 where it was a commercial success for its domestic box office.
+The film was originally released in Mexico on March 11, 2021, where it was a commercial success for its domestic box office.
 It was distributed by FilmSharks in the United States, and it is the first production of Lemonster, a division of Lemmon Studios.

 Plot

-Sofía, better known as "Sofi" is a 18 year-old humble worker who, thanks to her elder sister Natalia, gets a job as a nanny for children of a wealthy family.
-On her first day she is introduced to the family children: Gabriel, the eldest and rebellious son, Ceci, the middle and shy daughter, and Bruno, the infant son.
-Even though Sofi gets used to her job easily she struggles to earn the children's respect, especially from Gabriel, who often denigrates and humiliates her.
+Sofía, better known as "Sofi", is an 18-year-old humble worker who, thanks to her elder sister Natalia, gets a job as a nanny for children of a wealthy family.
+On her first day, she is introduced to the family's children: Gabriel, the eldest and rebellious son, Ceci, the middle and shy daughter, and Bruno, the infant son.
+Even though Sofi gets used to her job easily, she struggles to earn the children's respect, especially from Gabriel, who often denigrates and humiliates her.

-When Natalia learns of Gabriel's behavior she tells him and his sister Ceci a cautionary tale from her childhood: "Mormo", a child-like demon who haunts spoiled kids whenever anyone invites him to his home out loud.
-Gabriel arrogantly refuses to believe her and challenges her by inviting Mormo but gets no response.
+When Natalia learns of Gabriel's behavior, she tells him and his sister Ceci a cautionary tale from her childhood: "Mormo", a child-like demon who haunts spoiled kids whenever anyone invites him to his home out loud.
+Gabriel arrogantly refuses to believe her and challenges her by inviting Mormo, but gets no response.
 Sofi nags Natalia because she has childhood trauma from the same story thanks to her recently deceased grandmother, who used to scare her off with the same story in an explicit way as a result of a mental disorder.
 Soon, some strange things happen, like the sudden apparition of a nutcracker soldier toy and sightings of a mysterious hoodie figure who Ceci claims is Mormo himself.

 At the weekend, Sofi has to stay with the kids because her bosses have a wedding invitation and Natalia asked for her day off.
 Sofi eventually gets attached to Ceci as she is afraid of the Mormo story, but Gabriel still taunts Sofi and invites Mormo again during dinner.
-After a mysterious black out Bruno disappears from the living room, Ceci warns that Mormo was the one who took him away, and now he will play with them until he gets bored.
+After a mysterious blackout, Bruno disappears from the living room.
+Ceci warns that Mormo was the one who took him away, and now he will play with them until he gets bored.